 Speaking of swimming, Lake Waco isn’t the only game in town.
 Add some thrills to your spills at Hawaiian Falls Waco Water Park.
 Body surf and swim in the large wave pool, get an adrenaline rush on the six-story Tempest Tower and the other rides and slides, and float along the 800-foot-long lazy river.

 No matter how you enjoy spending time outdoors, Waco has you covered.

 Savor Waco’s Dynamic Dining Scene

-Meanwhile, juicy burgers and sugary sweet shakes and malts are on the menu at the Health Camp, an old-fashioned diner with plenty of vintage charm that first opened its doors in 1948.
+If you’re looking for burgers and sugary sweet shakes and malts, head to Health Camp, an old-fashioned diner with plenty of vintage charm that first opened its doors in 1948.
 Starving?
 Order the awesomely appetizing Gut Pak at Vitek’s Barbecue, a stomach-stuffing mix of Fritos corn chips, cheese, chopped brisket, sausage, onions, jalapenos, and more, covered with barbecue sauce.